aleen42/PersonalWiki/summary/coremail/coremail_system_design/coremail_system_design.md

 - **mdsvr (Meta Data Servers)**
     - mainly used for indexing users (udid) to access which User Data Servers
-    - only a database, which will be cached in memories and files
+    - only a database, which will be cached in memories and files (acces
     -
 - **udsvr (User Data Servers)**
 - **mssvr**